 Analysing the conditions under which policy actors recognise or ignore the significance of unpaid care work.
 Study countries included Bangladesh, Indonesia, Kenya, Nepal, Nigeria and Uganda.

 Amongst the expected outcomes was greater recognition amongst policy-makers of the importance of unpaid care work and of interventions which build a better environment for women and girls’ urban health care.
 The programme also be expected to challenge current attitudes to gender based violence.

 IDS has long played a prominent part in promoting policies to support the empowerment of women and girls.
 The Institute is home to BRIDGE, a gender research and communications programme aimed at providing accessible and diverse information to bridge the gaps between theory, policy and practice.
-IDS also led the Pathways of Women's Empowerment research consortium, with partners in South Asia, Latin America, Africa and the Middle East.
-Researchers from right across IDS focus on gender issues and will contribute to this new programme.
+IDS also led the Pathways of Women’s Empowerment research consortium, with partners in South Asia, Latin America, Africa and the Middle East.
+Researchers from right across IDS focus on gender issues and contributed to this programme.

 The Interactions website provides real-time research on the empowerment of women and girls.
 Categorised into three main themes (gender-based violence, urbanisation and health, and unpaid care work), this website provides access to a wealth of resources in connection with this programme.
 Content includes key issues guides, policy findings, country profiles, case studies, researcher profiles, photo stories and blogs.